-Finding the cheapest fixed rate is not as simple as a quick Google search.
-Most banks set their fixed mortgage rates on a weekly or fortnightly basis so the answer to this question is always changing.
+Finding the cheapest fixed rate is not as simple as a quick Google search because most banks set their fixed mortgage rates on a weekly or fortnightly basis.

-As a mortgage broker we can almost always offer a far superior fixed rate to that offered by your current bank.
-This is for a number of reasons:
+As a mortgage broker, we can almost always offer a far superior fixed rate to that offered by your current bank for several reasons:

 - Fixed rate specials: Did you know that there are often specials on long term fixed rates?
 Banks tend to offer specials on fixed rate loans when they get access to a cheap source of long term funding.
 Often this funding is only available to one lender, temporarily making them the market leader.

 - More lenders to choose from: Some lenders tend to be better than others for fixed rate loans.
 Some lenders such as ANZ actively discourage fixed rate lending by not offering competitive rates.
 Bank managers can rarely if ever offer the discounted 10 year fixed rates offered by the current market leader.

 - Hidden conditions: How much extra are you allowed to pay each year?
 Is there rate lock available?
 Can you do interest only repayments for 10 year fixed investment loans?
 We know the hidden rules of each lender and can quickly identify the most suitable loan for your situation.